 Last week, Intel rival Advanced Micro Devices Inc. (AMD:US) disclosed that revenue unexpectedly slumped 11 percent in the second quarter.
 The company blamed weakness in China and Europe for the decline, which contrasted with a previous estimate for growth of as much as 6 percent.
 Applied Materials Inc., Intel’s biggest supplier (INTC:US), also cited China in lowering its forecasts.

 Intel’s better performance allayed some concerns that the company might say that there would be no growth in the computer market this year, said Daniel Amir, an analyst at Lazard Capital Markets.

 “It’s better than the worst fears out there,” he said.

-Analysts on average had projected third-quarter gross margin (INTC), or the percentage of sales remaining after deducting costs of production, of 64 percent.
+Analysts on average had projected third-quarter gross margin (INTC:US), or the percentage of sales remaining after deducting costs of production, of 64 percent.
 In last year’s third quarter, Intel’s gross margin was 63.4 percent, and sales were $14.2 billion.

 “The macroeconomic environment’s really a little weaker than we saw when we began the year,” Chief Financial Officer Stacy Smith said in Bloomberg Television interview.

 Consumers in Europe and the U.S. haven’t started spending again as quickly as Intel had expected, and growth in China has moderated, forcing the company to reduce its sales target for the year, Smith said in a separate phone interview.
 While inventory has increased because PC makers don’t want to risk having unused stockpiles of parts, Intel is confident that it can sell the chips it has on hand in the current quarter, he said.